jash13desai/picaso-pic/README.md

 **A Basic and Simple Instagram Clone App with many similar features.**

 ## ✨ Features
-The app theme changes according to the theme of the device.!
+The app adapts theme according to device's theme.
-* Try changing the theme of your phone and restart the app.
-The app theme will change automatically.
+* Switch your phone's theme and the app theme will adapt automatically to your phone's theme!

 ## ⚙️ Tech-Stack
 The application is built entirely with Flutter.
 For the backend services, I have made use of Firebase.